MARS: A neurosymbolic approach for interpretable drug discovery: Methods

-Specifically, the input KG must contain triples involving some relation of interest.
-As shown in Fig.~\ref{fig:moa}, some information, such as indications, are discovered \textit{during} or \textit{after} clinical trials, so this information is typically unavailable for novel compounds.
-Therefore, to understand each MoA as the \textit{biological} response to drug administration, we aim to investigate relations between drugs and biological processes (BPs), such as \textit{signal transduction} or \textit{inflammation} \citep{gene2019gene} (\textit{i.e.}, \(\texttt{induces}(Drug, BP)\)).
-Specifically, we accomplish this through a \textit{link prediction} task, in which we predict whether edges of type \(\texttt{induces}\) exist between \(Drug\) and \(BP\) nodes.
-Thereafter, new predictions regarding the \(\texttt{induces}\) relation serve as potential therapeutic outcomes for the chemical compound represented by the \(Drug\) node.
-As per our knowledge, this is a novel application in the KG field.
-Further details on our KG are introduced within section~\ref{sec:datasets}.
-The \textit{second} input, as depicted in Fig.~\ref{fig:mars}, includes metapaths of the KG with corresponding weights.
+As shown in \mbox{Fig.~\ref{fig:mars}}, MARS takes two major inputs.
+The \textit{first} involves a KG.
+In this case, we test MARS on \textit{MoA-net} and its variants (see Section~\ref{sec:datasets}).
+Specifically, the input KG into MARS must contain triples involving some relation of interest.
+As shown in Figure~\ref{fig:moa}, some information about drug candidates, such their indications, is discovered \textit{during} or \textit{after} clinical trials, so this information is typically unavailable for novel compounds.
+Therefore, to understand each MoA as the \textit{biological} response to drug administration, we investigate MoAs as the relations between drugs and BPs (\textit{i.e.}, \(\texttt{induces}(\textsl{Drug}, \textsl{BP})\)).
+Specifically, we formulate this as a \textit{link prediction} task.
+In other words, we task MARS with determining whether edges of type \(\texttt{induces}\) exist between \(\textsl{Drug}\) and \(\textsl{BP}\) nodes in \textit{MoA-net}.
+Thereafter, new predictions regarding the \(\texttt{induces}\) relation serve as potential therapeutic outcomes for the chemical compound represented by the \(\textsl{Drug}\) node.
+As discussed in Section~\ref{sec:datasets}, this is a novel application in the KG field.

+The \textit{second} input into MARS, as depicted in Figure~\ref{fig:mars}, includes metapath-based rules with corresponding weights.